jumpnow/jumpnowtek-site/_posts/2016-02-23-Working-with-the-raspberry-pi-compute.md

 layout: post
 title: Working with the Raspberry Pi Compute Board
 description: "Miscellaneous notes regarding the RPi compute"
-date: 2016-03-06 12:00:00
+date: 2016-05-08 11:11:00
 categories: rpi
 tags: [linux, rpi compute, yocto]
 ---

 I'm building my [Raspberry Pi Compute][rpi-compute] Linux systems using tools from the [Yocto Project][yocto] and some specific RPi instructions [here][rpi-yocto].

+Make sure to set the **MACHINE** variable to *raspberrypi* in `local.conf`.

 ### Copying the system to the eMMC

-The same *copy* scripts described in the [instructions post][rpi-yocto] will also work to copy the files directly to the RPi Compute eMMC.
+The same *copy* scripts described in the [instructions linked above][rpi-yocto] will also work to copy the files directly to the RPi Compute eMMC.

 First you need to mount the RPi eMMC as *disk* device on your workstation using using the `rpiboot` utility from the [github.com/raspberrypi/tools][rpi-tools] project.